Best Ollama Models for 8GB RAM in 2026: Honest Tests & Recommendations

 ❌ Models 13B and larger

-Llama 3.1 13B, Qwen 14B, CodeLlama 13B — even in Q4 quantization they require 8–9GB just for the model weights.
+Llama 3.3 13B, Qwen3 14B, CodeLlama 13B — even in Q4 quantization they require 8–9GB just for the model weights.
 Add KV cache, OS, and you'll get a system that constantly swaps to disk.
-I tried to run Llama 3.1 13B Q4 — it took the first 5 minutes to load, then delivered 1–2 tokens per second with constant pauses.
-This is unworkable for interactive use.
+I tried running Llama 3.1 13B Q4 — it took the first 5 minutes to load, then delivered 1–2 tokens per second with constant pauses.
+This is unusable for interactive use.

 ❌ Any 7B model in Q8 quantization